periode/digital-culture/sessions/02_structure.md

 ---

-Our digital communications provide us with seemingly __global information exchange__ (it goes very fast and treats everyone the same), but still __relies on material infrastructures and political agreements__.
+Our digital communications provide us with seemingly __global information exchange__, based on __the dream of information resilience and knowledge sharing__.
+By design, it goes very fast and treats everyone the same.

+Still, like everything else, the Internet and the Web rely on __material infrastructures and political agreements__.

 ---

-Next time, we talk about the origins of social media.
+Next time, we talk about the rise of social media.

 read [radical opacity](https://www.technologyreview.com/2010/08/23/200890/radical-opacity/), where we learn about the origins of 4chan.